Introduction to Java Programming Language |

 After the installation of JDK, you need to add the bin directory of your java installation to the system path variable, so that the system could find the java compiler and interpreter, whenever needed.

-· When compiling a program, you type the full file name, including the ".java" extension and when running a program, you just type the name of the class whose main function you want to execute.
+and when running a program, you just type the name of the class whose main

-· Use javac command to compile your java program files.
+compile your java program files.

 C:\ javac helloworld.java